wrrngton/clanki/README.md

 Claude is used as a judge to give the user the best image for the text they wish to translate.

-The CVS can be uploaded to Anki via Anki's 'File Upload' feature.
+The CSV can be uploaded to Anki via Anki's 'File Upload' feature.